 Iron-On Patches or Paper

 Many patches are iron-on.
-If they are not, you can purchase iron-on paper that allows you to turn any badge into an iron-on version.
+If they are not, you can purchase some iron-on paper that allows you to turn any badge into an iron-on version.
 In either case, make sure you follow the directions on the package exactly.
 Each type of iron-on product has slightly different directions but usually, involves a damp cloth and a hot iron.
 Make sure you use a pressing cloth to avoid getting glue on your iron as it’s difficult to get off later on.

 Iron-on patches are easy to attach.
 They stay on reasonably well but will fray and start to come loose with time.
 This is a good solution if you don’t want to bother with needle and thread.
 Sewing them, later on, is always an option.

 This is by far the most durable method of applying Girl Scout badges while still being fairly easy and portable.
 All you need is thread and needle.
 Choose a sturdy needle and thread that matches the badge.
 The invisible thread also works well.
-Work all around the badge in an even backwards stitch.
+Work all around the badge in an even backward stitch.

 This will firmly attach the badge.
 Secure the end with a knot on the backside and hide the thread tail in between the patch and the garment.